momentum-xyz/runner-docker-compose/README.md

 ```

 A `compose build --pull` is needed to make docker pull the 'nested' dependencies inside the frontend/Dockerfile.

+## Blockchain networks

+By default it is configured to talk to a private test net.

+To run against the Goerli ethereum testnet use the `compose.testnet.yml` override file.

 ## Running it with a local develop version
 During development of one or more parts of the stack, these can be 'swapped' out to use the locally runnning development versions.